 Health care is one of the fastest growing industries in the Southwest Washington-Portland metropolitan area.
 It is projected to grow 20 percent by 2025, and could bring almost 32,590 new jobs to the region.

-A sector this large has numerous needs and Workforce Southwest Washington (WSW) (formerly the Southwest Washington Workforce Development Council) and its Oregon partners in the Columbia-Willamette Workforce Collaborative (CWWC) heard from industry that a shortage of workers for the long-term care sector was a pressing regional need.
+A sector this large has numerous needs and Workforce Southwest Washington (WSW) and its Oregon partners in the Columbia-Willamette Workforce Collaborative (CWWC) heard from industry that a shortage of workers for the long-term care sector was a pressing regional need.

 In addition, long-term care: